 Quick tip: For stuffed animals and blankets that are non-washable, you can place them in the freezer overnight to freeze away dust mites.

-Not only can these rugs and bath mats collect dust and dirt, but they can store harmful mold as they soak up moisture and water near the shower or tub.
+On laundry day, don’t forget to wash any bathroom rugs or bath mats that you use to soak up water.
+Not only can they collect dust and dirt, but they can store harmful mold as they absorb moisture near the shower or tub.
 Opting for bathroom rugs that are machine washable will make this weekly task easier.

 Quick tip: Consider removing plug-in or spray air fresheners from your bathroom, as synthetic fresheners can be sneaky culprits in causing allergy symptoms.